 - Can you explain why I don’t need to have tests or see a specialist?

 - Is there anything I can do to help myself?

 - Do I need to see you again?

 - Who do I contact if my symptoms continue or get worse, especially during the night or at weekends?

-The GP might arrange for you to have blood tests.
+Your GP might arrange for you to have blood tests.
 You usually have these at your GP practice or your local hospital.
-Depending on your symptoms, your GP can arrange some hospital tests, such as an ultrassound scan.
+Depending on your symptoms, your GP can arrange some hospital tests, such as an ultrasound.